EOSIO/spec-repo/eep-draft_contract_trx_auth.md

 There are 3 consensus upgrades in this proposal:
 * A new intrinsic `require_key` that asserts that a given public key was recovered from transaction signatures.
-* Allow unused signatures.
-Nodeos will no longer reject transactions with signatures not used by the native authorizations.
+* Nodeos will no longer reject transactions with signatures not used by the native authorizations, if those keys are checked by `require_key`.
 * Allow transactions to omit native authorizations, if a contract accepts the charges using `accept_charges`.
 This builds on the [Contract Pays](eep-draft_contract_pays.md) proposal.

 ## Example Use Case: Basic